K3 metrics from little string theory: Wall crossing and the metric

 \section{Wall crossing and the metric}

-We now briefly summarize the formalism of \cite{GMN:walls} that determines the metric at large $R$ and then assure the reader that nothing changes when we upgrade to little string theory.
+We now briefly summarize the formalism of \cite{GMN:walls}\footnote{See \cite{pioline:linearHK,pioline:linearQK,pioline:dInst,alexandrov:dInst,pioline:qkhk,alexandrov:metric} for related results.} that determines the metric at large $R$ and then assure the reader that nothing changes when we upgrade to little string theory.
 For the benefit of mathematicians (and logical clarity), we mimic \cite{neitzke:hkReview} and separate the input data and the output results into separate subsections.